José L Areta currently works as a lecturer in Sports Nutrition and Metabolism at the School of Sport and Exercise Sciences at LJMU.

 What makes him special?

-José’s background is anything but ordinary, which provides him with original and unique viewpoints on his area of interest.
 Originally trained as a Biologist (with a minor in Zoology) at the National University of La Plata in Argentina, he specialised in exercise physiology and nutrition during his PhD at RMIT University in Australia working with world-leaders in his field.
 As part of his PhD he led human research trials at the prestigious Australian Institute of Sport and established links with researchers of different Universities and institutes in Australia.
 Following his PhD he undertook post-doctoral training at the Norwegian School of Sport Sciences, a world-leading institute in sport and exercise sciences.
-This post-doctoral experience provided not only further research experience but also vibrant network of collaborators in Scandinavia.
+This post-doctoral experience provided not only further research experience but also with a network of collaborators in Scandinavia.

 What are his experience and skills?